openzipkin-attic/sleuth-webmvc-example/README.md

   * `logging.pattern.level=%d{ABSOLUTE} [%X{X-B3-TraceId}/%X{X-B3-SpanId}] %-5p [%t] %C{2} - %m%n`

 # Going further
-Sleuth layers on the [Brave](https://github.com/openzipkin/brave) project, so can re-use any code that works with brave.
-It can also use transports besides http to send data to a Zipkin compatible service.
+A distributed trace will only include connections that are configured (instrumented).
+You may be using some libraries that aren't automatically configured.

-Here are a few small examples that showcase commonly requested features:
+Here are a few small examples that showcase how to stitch-in commonly requested features.

 ## Apache Http Client Tracing
 ```bash